Better Support For Aspiring Chartered Accountants

-(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach Newswire - 12 January 2024 - As part of the pipeline of initiatives to increase accessibility of the Singapore Chartered Accountant Qualification (SCAQ), the examination fees for the SCAQ programme will be lowered from June 2024.
+(MENAFN- Media OutReach Newswire) mo-p1 mo-grey" lang="en"> SINGAPORE - Media OutReach Newswire - 12 January 2024 - As part of the pipeline of initiatives to increase accessibility of the Singapore Chartered Accountant Qualification (SCAQ), the examination fees for the SCAQ programme will be lowered from June 2024.

 The SCAQ programme is the national Chartered Accountant qualification programme that confers the prestigious designation of Chartered Accountant of Singapore (CA Singapore).
 The SCAQ is a globally recognised programme, with a curriculum that imparts up to date technical skills and weaves together cross-disciplinary elements to develop leaders of accountancy with an international outlook.